This article guides you through the process of submitting to ClinVar from VarSome, VarSome Premium or VarSome Clinical.

 - Variant page

-The ‘’Submit to ClinVar’’ button is available in the sub navigation bar as seen on the screenshot above, and also inside the ClinVar component (screenshot below).
+The ‘’Submit to ClinVar’’ button is available in the ClinVar card as seen on the screenshot below.

 NOTE: Once you click on the submit button, if you have not previously configured the ClinVar API key, you will get a message prompting you to do so (screenshot below).

 In order to submit to ClinVar you will have to provide evidence describing the criteria you use to classify variants.
 This is called "Assertion criteria".
 During this step, you will have to provide a short name for your assertion criteria that you want displayed on the ClinVar website (1) and the assertion Method Citation (2).
 As seen below it may be a single citation,url or a file name.

 Here you reference citations that were used to evaluate the clinical significance of the variant.
 More than one citation may be provided (1).
 Each citation can be provided as a database identifier, like a PubMed ID, or a URL, but not both.

 NOTE: In cases where you provide the Citation ID, and it’s origin is from PubMed, our system will validate it and display the Abstract to you.

 Next, you need to select a significance description which concerns the interpretation, or clinical significance, of the variant for the submitted condition, equivalent to clinical significance in the submission spreadsheet.

 You can also provide extra evidence to support the classification given with a comment (2) describing the rationale for the clinical significance (1).
 Additionally, you can insert an Assertion Score when the assertion method selected uses a point-based scoring system (3).